 Recovery includes more than just avoiding the substances that previously presented a problem.
 The addict in recovery needs a supportive team to help them navigate sobriety.
 Most people in recovery will always need to be more cautious than others about taking medications, especially potentially addictive drugs.

-If someone you love is struggling with Adderall abuse or other addictions, call our helpful hotline today at 800-768-8728(Who Answers?).
+If someone you love is struggling with Adderall abuse or other addictions, get help today at 800-768-8728(Who Answers?).